evylang/evy/README.md

 ## 💻 Development

-The Evy interpreter is written in [Go] and built using the Go and [TinyGo] compilers.
+The Evy toolchain is written in [Go] and built using the Go and [TinyGo] compilers.
 TinyGo targets [WebAssembly], which allows Evy source code to be parsed and run in a web browser.
 The browser runtime is written in plain JavaScript without the use of frameworks.